-Students with Disabilities can attend school until they earn a regular education high school diploma or up to their 22nd birthday.
+Students with Disabilities can attend school until they earn a regular education high school diploma or up to the semester of their 22nd birthday.

 E. Class Rank and Weighted Courses

 Class rank is based on student's Numerical Grade Point Average (GPA) of all grades earned through the end of the third nine weeks of their senior year.